RumeelHussainbnb/CoreDAODocs/docs/Learn/core-concepts/satoshi-plus-consensus/validator-election.md

 description: Learn about Validator Election Process
 ---

-# Validator Election Process in Core DAO Network
+# Validator Election Process on the Core Chain Network
 ---

 ## Overview

-Validators are a crucial part of the Core network.
-In addition to the fact that they handle transaction validation and block production, the validator election process is where both the DPoW and DPoS parts of Satoshi Plus consensus come together.
+Validators are a crucial part of the Core blockchain.
+In addition to the fact that they handle transaction validation and block production, the validator election process is where all the components, i.e., DPoW, DPoS and Non-custodial Bitcoin Staking, of Satoshi Plus consensus come together.
 The Validator election process is a central feature of the Satoshi Plus consensus mechanism employed by Core Chain.
 This process ensures the integrity, security, and efficiency of the blockchain by electing Validators responsible for validating transactions and creating new blocks.

 ## Importance of Validator Election